psu-arts-arch-3/art-203/unit-3/lesson-6/assignment-final-website.md

 * Add hyperlinks, navigation menus, and other interactive content to create an functional user experience.
 * Publish the site online using FTP.

 Review the Final Website Overview in Lesson 5 to refresh yourself on the premise of the website, but you should have a pretty good idea what you're doing by this point.

 Use the Lynda courses listed throughout Unit 2 and 3 as reference for working with Muse.
+Have you watched all of the following courses?

+* Design Aesthetics for the Web
+* Muse Essential Training
+* Designing a One-page Scrollable site with Muse
+*